 A group of children from Years 4,5 and 6 went to Oathall school this week for Food Technology Masterclass.
 Find out how they got on!

-The University of Brighton Academies Trust are pleased to announce the appointment of our first ever Trustee Wellbeing Sponsors.
+The University of Brighton Academies Trust are delighted to announce our new successful West Sussex appointment for September 2022.